oclc-developer-house/thirdpartyapi/example-sparql.md

 LIMIT 20
 ```

-## Find Events associated with a particular dat
+## Find Events associated with a particular date

 ```
 SELECT ?Location WHERE {